Presidential Spouses and White House Communications Strategy Today

 "With their proximity to power, convening authority, and high visibility, First Ladies of the United States have influenced U.S. politics and shaped global diplomacy throughout history.
 I applaud Lauren Wright for her excellent book, On Behalf of the President, that analyzes the evolving attitudes toward and expectations of this position as well as the forces that have empowered--and challenged--a first lady’s ability to affect change and support the President and the nation."

-Lauren graduated summa cum laude, Phi Beta Kappa, from Wake Forest University in 2010, where her research won the John Allen Easley Medal and Award for Excellence in Religion and the Elizabeth Phillips Award for the Best Essay in Women’s and Gender Studies.
-Lauren joined the Meg Whitman for Governor campaign shortly after her college graduation, where she became one of the youngest field representatives for the California Republican Party.
-Her interest in politics began in college when she spent one semester in Washington interning for Face the Nation anchor Bob Schieffer at CBS News, and another summer interning for United States Senator Dianne Feinstein.
+Wright graduated summa cum laude, Phi Beta Kappa, from Wake Forest University in 2010, where her research won the John Allen Easley Medal and Award for Excellence in Religion and the Elizabeth Phillips Award for the Best Essay in Women’s and Gender Studies.
+She joined the Meg Whitman for Governor campaign shortly after her college graduation, where she became one of the youngest field representatives for the California Republican Party.
+Wright's interest in politics began in college when she spent one semester in Washington interning for Face the Nation anchor Bob Schieffer at CBS News, and another summer interning for United States Senator Dianne Feinstein.

 Get in touch with Lauren.